buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 # Introduction

-When {{RFC6724}} was published in 2012 it was expected that the default policy table may need to be updated from operartional experience; section 2.1 says "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10, including Section 10.6 which considers a ULA example.
+When {{RFC6724}} was published in 2012 it was expected that the default policy table may need to be updated from operational experience; section 2.1 says "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10, including Section 10.6 which considers a ULA example.

 This document is written on the basis of operational experience, in particular for scenarios where ULAs are used within a site.
 The current default policy table in RFC 6724 leads to preference for IPv6 GUAs over IPv4 globals, which is widely considered to be preferential behaviour to support greater use of IPv6 in dual-stack environments, and to allow sites to phase out IPv4 as its use becomes ever lower.

-Note that ULAs must never be used across site boundaries as if they were under unregistered global prefixes.
-Nothing in this document pertains to such misuse.

 However, the  default policy table also puts IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses.
 For many site operators this behavior will be counter-intuitive, and may create difficulties with respect to planning, operational, and security implications for environments where ULA addressing is used in certain IPv4/IPv6 dual-stack network scenarios.
-The expected prioritization of IPv6 traffic over IPv4 by default, as happens IPv6 GUA addressing, will not happen for ULAs.
+The expected prioritization of IPv6 traffic over IPv4 by default, as happens with IPv6 GUA addressing, will not happen for ULAs.

-An IPv6 deployment, whether enterprise, residential or other, may use IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC 1918 addressing, and may or may not use some form of NAT.
+An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC 1918 addressing, and may or may not use some form of NAT.
 This document makes no comment or recommendation on how ULAs are used, or on NAT, but notes that operationally where GUAs and ULAs are used alongside RFC 1918 addressing, an IPv6 GUA would be selected to reach an IPv6 GUA destination, but where only ULAs and RFC1918 addressing are used, RFC 1918 addresses will be preferred.

 This document updates the default policy table to elevate the preference for ULAs such that ULAs will be preferred over all IPv4 addresses, providing more consistent and less confusing behaviour for operators.

+Note that ULAs must never be used across site boundaries as if they were under unregistered global prefixes.
+Nothing in this document pertains to such misuse.

-This issue also highlights the need for the original RFC 6724 address slection policy table to be configurable.
-RFC 6724 Section 2.1 states that the table SHOULD be configurable; this document proposes elevating that requirement to MUST, to ensure that any device can have its polict bale tuned for the scenario in which it is deployed.
+The emergence of this issue also reinforces the need for the original RFC 6724 address slection policy table to be configurable.
+RFC 6724 Section 2.1 states that the table SHOULD be configurable; this document proposes elevating that requirement to MUST, to ensure that any device can have its policy table tuned for the scenario in which it is deployed.
 Section 10 of RFC 6724 gives other examples of why configurability is important.

-Note that sites using DHCPv6 for host configuration management could make use of {{RFC7078}} to apply changes to the RFC 6724 policy table.
+This document aims to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
+Sites using DHCPv6 for host configuration management can make use of implementations of {{RFC7078}} to apply changes to the RFC 6724 policy table.

-It has also become clearer from operational experience that the heuristic to prefer addresses drawn from a prefix advertiused by a next-hop router is a valuable one to use.
+It has also become clearer from operational experience that the heuristic to prefer addresses drawn from a prefix advertised by a next-hop router is a valuable one to use.
 This text therefore also proposes elevating that requirement in Section 5.5 from SHOULD to MUST.

-These updates are discussed in more detail in the following sections, with a further section providing a summary of the updates.
+These updates are discussed in more detail in the following sections, with a further section providing a summary of the proposed updates.

+Authors' note for the -00 version: this draft also captures some of the meta discussion around not only the proposed changes but other suggestions drawn from 6man WG list discussions.
+These elements will be removed if there is consensus to move the document forward on the proposed path.

 # Terminology